 It’s usually best to do all three to ensure all parties are not only aware of the error, but also have enough information to judge it accurately.

 If the collections data is accurate, it’ll usually remain on your credit report for seven years from the date of issue.
-During this period it’s important to make sure all credit payments are made on time, that you maintain a low overall credit utilization ratio and that you restrict opening new accounts that result in a hard credit pull.
+During this period it’s important to ensure you make all credit payments on time, that you maintain a low overall credit utilization ratio and that you restrict opening new accounts that result in a hard credit pull.

 Having bad credit will likely present certain temporary borrowing limits, but you can overcome it by avoiding the causes of a bad credit score.
 If you’re smart about promoting habits that result in credit improvement, this period can be shortened dramatically, making bad credit a thing of the past.

 This article originally appeared on NerdWallet.
 Kevin Cash is a former staff writer for NerdWallet.